Apple, please bring back your mesmerizing, clear computers

 Back in 2000, Apple released a quirky computer it dubbed the G4 Cube.
 During a time when desktop “towers” were all the rage, it was an aluminum block wrapped in plastic that sat on your desk like a trophy.
 Just as interesting was the big CRT monitor.
 It happened to be the last CRT monitor Apple made before it transitioned to flat panel LCD that went with the Cube.
 Its rear case was completely transparent, much like a ’90s telephone.
 (A few years later, Harmon Kardon released a set of speakers and a subwoofer with Apple, which featured a clear design, too.
 Apparently a version is still on sale today.)

 Unfortunately, the Cube was actually a terribly flawed design, prone to overheating.
 Apple pulled the Cube from production in 2001 and never brought it back.
 But the Cube’s presentation was right for the moment.
-It gleamed with the Y2K era’s techno optimism.
+It gleamed with the Y2K Era’s techno optimism.
 It was a computer that didn’t apologize for what it was and hide below your desk.
 And the accompanying monitor’s clear case pushed that idea further.
 Its outer shell was Apple’s beloved design, as seen in the iMac.
 But unlike most Apple design, it acknowledged the engines inside powering it.
-The monitor was Apple’s version of Don’s Charger from the Fast and the Furious.
+The monitor was Apple’s version of Dom’s Charger from The Fast and the Furious.
 The engine poking out of the body is a tease of the power inside.

 Now, two decades later, Y2K design is back in full swing.
 And the maximalist aesthetics of PC gaming have taken over much of technology, with gaudy rainbow LED lighting effects and other ostentatious designs that Apple would, reasonably, never touch.
-This is the backdrop as Apple reveals two new computers, each of which promise immense processing power in a tiny footprint.
+This is the backdrop as Apple reveals two new computers, each of which promises immense processing power in a tiny footprint.
 But the problem is, these devices aren’t impressive for their size alone anymore!
 Our (much smaller) phones and tablets are stupidly fast, too.
 So a sandwich-sized computer simply doesn’t have the wow factor that it used to, even if it can technically render a 3D animation faster than a phone can.

 Apple’s opportunity now is to peel back the curtain, to use transparent casing to give us a peek inside their machines again, and to celebrate the maximalist technology underpinning the simple experience.